Updated: Mar 28

 Methods used to prevent flotation of the pool.

-In rare circumstances, if the pool is to be constructed close to the boundary with a highway, it may be required for the pool wall to be designed to withstand heavy vehicle loading (in the event that a truck will breakdown).
+In rare circumstances, if the pool is to be constructed close to the boundary with a highway, it may be required for the pool wall to be designed to withstand heavy vehicle loading (in the event that a truck will breakdown fr example).
 This loading can be significant and we have been involved with projects where a 20kPa loading was required.
-The structural design of the swimming pool is always conducted on a case by case basis and while standard engineering drawings can be applied to low complexity projects, the reality is that each project needs to be customised.
+The structural design of the swimming pool is always conducted on a case by case basis and while standard engineering drawings can be applied to low complexity projects, the reality is that each project needs to be a customised solution.

 WHAT IS THE USUAL PROCESS FOR OBTAINING A BUILDING PERMIT?